Most apartment rental listings stipulate that a credit check will be required, but you may be wondering what credit score you need to secure a rental.

 Want to build your credit history with your rent payments?
 Check out Borrowell Rent Advantage™!

-It’s easy to get swept up in the excitement, stress, and overwhelm of apartment hunting.
+It’s easy to get swept up in the excitement, stress and overwhelmingness of apartment hunting.
 It’s also important to do your due diligence and understand what you’re agreeing to when you sign a lease.

-A common thing people overlook is that your lease start date and move in date are two different things.
-While they often end up being the same day, don’t assume that they will be.
+A common thing people overlook is that your lease start date and move-in date are two different things.
+While they often end up being on the same day, don’t assume that they will be.

-For many people, the lease start date and move-in date will be the same.
-For example, your lease starts on the 1st of the month and you move in on the 1st of the month.
+For some renters, the lease start date and move-in date will be the same.
+For example, your lease could start on the 1st of the month, and you may choose to move in on the 1st of the month.

 Make sure you’ve clarified both your lease start date and your move-in date with your landlord.